History of Thanksgiving: Origin, Traditions, & Controversy

 Thanksgiving at Plymouth, Jennie Augusta Brownscombe, 1925.
 Source: National Museum of Women in the Arts, New York.

-Traditional Thanksgiving foods which centre around turkey.
+Traditional Thanksgiving foods that center around turkey.
 Source: Oliver & Bonacini.

 The American Revolution